Azimuth1/azimuth1-website/_posts/2015-06-02-a-new-topo-map-for-saving-lives.md

-Buildings were removed from the new USGS topo series.
+Buildings were removed from the new US Topo series.
 They just change much faster than the topo map series are updated.

 |Pre-2009 Raster buildings| |Current Vector maps without buildings|
 |:-------------:|-|:-------------:|